moisescastellano/diskdircrc-tcplugin/to-do.md

 If you wanna give a try to using Log4J within this plugin, let me know if you can make it work.

-I have not been able to get the logging for plugins to work.
-Handel configured the ZeroConfSocketHubAppender by default, that works along with Apache Chainsaw, sending logs visa sockets and showing in a GUI.
-I installed Chainsaw, but just the initial connections is logged.
-Also Chainsaw is quite deprecated, having a main page with lots of broken links, and dependencies are hard to find.

-So I tried to update the commons-logging and log4j libraries and config them to log in file, but also that did not work.

-Then I updated to log4j2, it didn't work either.

-I have come to the conclusion that the way the PluginClassLoader loads the jars from javalib is incompatible with Log4j's Loggers instantiation.

-Finally I have created a very simple DiskDirCrcLogger class, configurable only by changing the code.

-If you wanna give a try to using Log4J within this plugin, let me know if you can make it work.

 Further testing
 ===============
 Further testing should be done, with things such as Unicode characters.